randyrossi/bmc64/README.md

 # CRT Shader

 For HDMI displays, you can enable davej's shader which emulates a CRT.
-To use the shader properly, you will need at the very least integer scaling (see above).
+To use the shader properly, you will need to use (at the very least) integer scaling (see above).
 I recommend at least 3x in both dimensions.
 This will produce acceptable results on just about any resolution.
 However, if you want every scanline and every 'phosphor' (if using a mask) to be precicely the same height/width, you will also need to use a resolution that matches your monitor's native resolution.
 That's because unless you have a resolution that matches your monitor's native resolution, your monitor will end up scaling the image itself.

   * Here is the CRT shader using a 1280x720 display resolution while the monitor is 1600x900.
 Notice every few scanlines are slightly thicker.